LiamEdwards931/Terminal-games/README.md

     - Tested the visuals and breaks in the lines to give readability.
     - Ran the project through PEP8 as stated below.
     - Repeated this process when game was deployed to Heroku.
+    - Tested every square on the board to ensure that the output was responding to the gird location.
+    - Repeated this test by winning and then choosing restart.
+    - Repeated this by winning and then exiting and then re-entering the game
+    - Tested the game by after wins exiting and choosing the other options to check functionality

 [home](#terminal-games)